emlab-solutions/pyemaps/README.md

 where .venv is the python virtual environment

-*PYEMAPS_DATA* environment variable is set to a directory where all custom crystal data and output files are located provides central location for organizing your own crystal data, as well as your results from pyemaps runs. __pyemaps__ also searches this directory for your crystal data.
-If these environment variable is set, all output from __pyemaps__ will be placed.
+*PYEMAPS_DATA* environment variable is set to a directory where all custom crystal data and output files are located.
+This pyemaps data home provides central location for organizing your own crystal data, as well as your results.

+__pyemaps__ first searches this data home directory for your crystal data, if this environment variable is set.
+Otherwise, it looks at your current directory next.

+All output from __pyemaps__ will be placed in this order.

 ```
     PYEMAPS_DATA=<local directory>  # pyemaps data home, must have right permisions for pyemaps